RGonzLin/RGonzLin.github.io/_pages/about.md

   - /about.html
 ---

-💻🧠 I am a recent graduate with a Master's degree in Artificial Intelligence.
+💻🧠 I am an AI Engineer with a Master's degree in Artificial Intelligence.

 🧬🔬 My background is in Biotech Engineering and Nanobiology (biophysics x10<sup>-9</sup>).